Out of Many Scattered Things: Lady Stardust

 Lady Stardust

-Inside a close room with bright lights and dark metal walls, Lightcap kneels, her eyes fixed on the contacts adherent to D’onofrio’s exposed left calf.
+Inside a close room with bright lights and dark metal walls, Lightcap kneels, her eyes fixed on the contacts adherent to D’Onofrio’s exposed left calf.
 Tiny electrodes penetrate the tibial and common peroneal nerves.
 Her knees burn and her back aches, deep and heavy.
-She spends too much time torqueing herself around setups rather than levering her setups around herself.
+She spends too much time torquing herself around setups rather than levering her setups around herself.
 She needs to stop doing that.
-Soon.
-Soon she’ll stop doing that.
 She widens her crouch, ducking her head to track the course of the most distal electrode.

 Everything looks correct.